zt1103/MidiGenerator/README.md

 # MIDI Generator Project

-A C# framework for generating procedural MIDI files in different musical genres using LinqPad.
+A 100% Claude coded (human guided) C# framework for generating procedural MIDI files in different musical genres.
+Does not make particularly good music, but it is vaguely music, as interpreted by Claude.
+Feel free to riff on the project and/or use your generated files for any purpose whatsoever.
+Usage: Open the solution in Visual Studio and run.
+If you'd like to add a genre, Implement IMidiGenerator and it will automatically add your genre to the list for selection. (see below for more details)

 ## Project Structure